ccrma/chugins/WarpBuf/README.md

 # WarpBuf

-With WarpBuf you can time-stretch and or transpose the pitch of a sound buffer.
-If don't have an Ableton `.asd` file to go with the audio file, then the BPM will be assumed to be 120.
+With WarpBuf you can time-stretch and independently transpose the pitch of a sound buffer.
+If you don't have an Ableton `.asd` file to go with the audio file, then the BPM will be assumed to be 120.
 Therefore, to play the file twice as fast, do `240. => myWarpBuf.bpm;`

 Control parameters:
 * .read - ( string , WRITE only ) - loads file for reading